Previous dayApril 28, 2026Next day

 31.6 km43III-✓ ReviewedUSGS →

-On April 28, 2026, worldwide seismic activity registered a magnitude 3.5 earthquake 0 km WSW of Pāhala, Hawaii at 19:26 UTC.
+On April 28, 2026 at 19:26 UTC, a magnitude 3.5 earthquake struck 0 km WSW of Pāhala, Hawaii.
 In the 72 hours after this event, the USGS recorded 7 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
-43 people reported feeling the earthquake via the USGS Did You Feel It? system.
-Maximum shaking intensity peaked at MMI 3.2 (light).
-At a depth of 31.6 km, the event was shallow crustal.
-The epicenter is at 19.201°, -155.486°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Nearby residents submitted 43 felt reports to the USGS DYFI platform.
+On the Modified Mercalli scale, shaking reached 3.2 — considered light.
+The hypocenter lay at 31.6 km, placing this in the shallow crustal category.
+Geolocation places the event at 19.201°N, -155.486°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28